JaimeStill/svelte-study/svelte/09-transitions.md

 {/if}
 ```

-Note that the transition is *reversible* - if you toggle the checkbox while the transition is ongoing, it transitions from teh current point, rather than the beginning or the end.
+Note that the transition is *reversible* - if you toggle the checkbox while the transition is ongoing, it transitions from the current point, rather than the beginning or the end.

 ## In and Out
 [Back to Top](#transitions)